 If, on the record date, your shares were registered directly in your name with the transfer agent for our common stock, American Stock Transfer & Trust Company, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the annual meeting or vote by proxy.
-Whether or not you plan to attend the annual meeting, we encourage you to vote by proxy via the Internet, by telephone or by mail, as instructed below to ensure your vote is counted.
+As a stockholder of record, you may vote at the annual meeting if you attend online or vote by proxy.
+Whether or not you plan to attend the annual meeting online, we encourage you to vote by proxy via the Internet, by telephone, or by mail, as instructed below to ensure your vote is counted.